List of metaphor-based metaheuristics: Criticism of the metaphor methodology

 research.
 Since they do not use the standard optimization vocabulary, they are unnecessarily difficult to understand.

-The policy of Springer's journal 4OR - A Quarterly Journal of Operations Research states:
+The policy of Springer's journal 4OR - A Quarterly Journal of Operations Research stated:

 The emphasis on scientific rigor and on innovation implies, in particular, that the journal does not publish articles that simply propose disguised variants of known methods without adequate validation (e.g., metaheuristics that are claimed to be "effective" on the sole basis of metaphorical comparisons with natural or artificial systems and processes).
 New methods must be presented in metaphor-free language by establishing their relationship with classical paradigms.
 Their properties must be established on the basis of scientifically compelling arguments: mathematical proofs, controlled experiments, objective comparisons, etc.

 The ACM Transactions on Evolutionary Learning Optimization and the Evolutionary Computation journal also include similar statements.